 Since the letters E and M are essentially indistinguishable except by orientation, it is reasonable to interpret Elgar's cryptographic allusion to the initials F.A.E. as an anagram for A.M.F. – the initials for A Mighty Fortress.

 This cryptographic reading is bolstered by the realization that Elgar originally identified Variation XIII with a solitary capital L, the first letter in Martin Luther's last name.
 Luther composed Ein feste Burg around 1529, and his most famous hymn is quoted widely in the German School by such prominent composers as Bach, Mendelssohn, Meyerbeer, Liszt, and Wagner.
 Elgar was a devoted disciple of the German school and deeply admired these composers.
 Ein feste Burg was performed at the 1890 Worcester Music Festival, an event that included Elgar's newly composed concert overture Froissart.
 Elgar later added to the L for Variation XIII the letters ML, the initials for Martin Luther's full name.
 M just so happens to be the 13th letter of the alphabet.
-In Variation XIII Elgar quotes Mendelssohn four times from his concert overture Calm Sea and Prosperous Voyage, a work inspired by the poetry of the great German poet Goethe.
+In Variation XIII, Elgar quotes Mendelssohn four times from his concert overture Calm Sea and Prosperous Voyage, a work inspired by the poetry of the great German poet Goethe.
 This melodic eccentricity is easily explained following my discovery of the unstated Principal Theme because Mendelssohn quotes Ein feste Burg in the fourth movement of his first major symphonic work, the Reformation Symphony.
 Elgar quotes Mendelssohn four times because Mendelssohn quotes Ein feste Burg in the fourth movement of his first symphony.
-The Enigma Variations was Elgar's first major symphonic work, and undoubtedly his most performed by major orchestras throughout the world.
+The Enigma Variations was Elgar's first major symphonic work and undoubtedly his most performed by major orchestras throughout the world.

-There is bit of Elgar's wordplay involved with the musical allusion to Goethe's poetry and the capital letter L. By substituting the G in Goethe's name with L, a German phonetic spelling of Luther is realized (Loethe).
+There is a bit of Elgar's wordplay involved with the musical allusion to Goethe's poetry and the capital letter L. By substituting the G in Goethe's name with L, a German phonetic spelling of Luther is realized (Loethe).
 In conclusion, my exploration of Elgar's cryptographic brilliance concealed within the Enigma Variations compels me to quote his 'ideal' composer, Robert Schumann: "Hats off , gentlemen, a genius!"
 To learn more about the secrets behind one of Elgar’s most celebrated symphonic achievements, read my free eBook Elgar’s Enigmas Exposed.